 - Field Training Officer

 - Narcotics Investigations

 - LIDAR Certification/Recertification

-- Use the drop-down list to enter the Subject and College.
+Use drop-down list to enter Subject and College.

-Reservations for online courses MUST be made by the student that will be taking the course.
-Training Coordinators cannot register other students for these courses.
-Each student must attest to his/her eligibility for “fee-waiver” under NC General Statute 115D-5(b)(2)
+Reservations for online courses must be made by the student that will be taking the course.
+Training coordinators cannot register other students for these courses.
+Each student must attest to his or her eligibility for a fee waiver under North Carolina General Statute 115D-5(b)(2).